 Next came the entrees.
 The choice was between two fish entrees and a beef.
 I regret that I don’t remember the type of fish, but my daughter and I each ordered a different one and both were melt-in-your-mouth exquisite.

-My husband choice beef.
+My husband chose beef.
 Beautifully-plated.
 Really kicking myself for not taking note of the menu descriptions.

 As you might imagine, we were quite stuffed after the fact.
 The courses were very well-spaced, too.